-We’re aware that some people cannot make it to the memorial service in Liverpool.
-We have set up this online book of celebration to give anyone a chance to share their memories of Colin and his music, along with any messages for the family.
+We’re aware that some people could not make it to the memorial service in Liverpool.
+We set up this online book of celebration to give anyone a chance to share their memories of Colin and his music, along with any messages for the family.

 In time the rose, and silver lilies die.

 In time the monarchs captive are and thrall.